TheCodex6824/ThaumcraftFix/README.md

 - Fixed Focal Manipulator not reporting the actual amount of levels required for crafting
 - Fixed Focal Manipulator not playing a sound when it fails to craft
 - Fixed Focal Manipulator sometimes not completing and/or creating glitched foci
+- Fixed HUD texture and positioning issues when holding Caster's Gauntlet, Sanity checker or Thaumometer
 - Fixed items having aspects registered even when there are no aspects available
 - Fixed Magical Forest biome decoration causing cascading lag
 - Fixed Magical Hand Mirror not checking which hand it's in, causing NBT loss and other issues